 Italian-Albino-3893.20-Omega-Speedmaster

-The first ever white gold dial, more silver than white, was on a BC345.0802, nicknamed the ‘Stafford’.
+The first ever white gold dial, more silver than white, was on the ref BC345.0802, nicknamed the ‘Stafford’.
 Omega made 20, a handful are known.
 Then came a very rare two-tone case with a white dial for the German market in ’81, ref.
 DD 145.0022, of which very little is known.
-Then in ’97 the same happened for Italy, the watch you see before you.
+Then in ’97 the same happened for Italy, the watch you see before you, all in steel.
 It’s known as the Italian Albino, made to celebrate the Speedmaster’s 40th in 500 examples.
-Rather confusingly, it goes by two references: this 3893.20 on leather and 3593.20 on bracelet.
-The case is steel with a display back before any standard production model had an exhibition back, its 1863 is rhodium plated and finished to a higher standard than normal to fit its display back, and its dial is a white which ages to cream and sports thick outlines around all indices.
-The tells are subtle, but it’s a very lovely take on the Speedmaster and probably the only Speedmaster which can legitimately be said to be a cream dial.
-Or, as it’s Italian, we’ll call it a ‘panna’.
+Rather confusingly, it goes by three references: 3893.20 on leather and this 3593.20 on bracelet, while the umbrella reference for both is 345.818.
+They all go by the Italian Albino nickname.

 Back in ’97, Omega’s focus and fixation on limited edition models did not exist.
 Hard to imagine, I know.
 But a 500-example production for a particular market was a very rare occurrence.
 Fewer than half of these are likely to still be around or what we’d call ‘known’.
 The last decade saw them soar from trading hands around 10K in 2015 all the way up to frequent 30-35K sales at the height of 2020, thanks largely to a NOS example selling at Phillips above 40K at the Racing Pulse sale.
 Today, they’ve settled around 25K or so and are back to being a decided value, if you can find one.
 This one has an extra dimension of cool, being sold by the guy who invented Speedy Tuesday, RJ.
 And it’s about as cream as examples get.
 In the words of Mr. Withers, ‘Good things might come to those who wait’.